muratk3n/thirdwave/en/README.md

 ---

-I've seen ppl use coconut oil for sticks even.
-But spray is better IMO.
+I've seen ppl use coconut oil for deo sticks but spray is more usabl IMO

 ---